Policy and Procedure Name:

 Any systematic red flag that assumes a claim will, or could, be a LT claim.

-allowed by ACP to the appropriate claims team for determination.
+to the appropriate claims team for determination.

-1.
+1. BWC’s

 b.
 By

-BWC phone call to the contact center;
+calling the BWC contact center;

-Electronically by the MCO; or
+by the managed care organization (MCO); or

 d.
-Via
+Via BWC’s

-the application processing unit at BWC upon receipt of a First Report of Injury,
+Application Processing Unit, upon receipt of a First Report of Injury,

 Occupational Disease, or Death (FROI).

-for benefits and will provide the claim number to the claimant and employer.
+and will provide the claim number to the claimant and employer.

 b.
 Accident